smk357/stock-analysis/README.md

 ### Refactored Script

 The purpose of refactoring was to edit key areas of the code where it could be streamlined for greater processing efficiency.
-For instance, rather than creating a single variable for the total daily volume, and updating it continuously in a nested *for* loop, a 12 element array was created told hold the total daily volume corresponding to each ticker.
-Similar arrays were created for starting and ending price, and these were assigned *single* rather than *double* data typles.
+For instance, rather than creating a single variable for the total daily volume, and updating it continuously in a nested *for* loop, a 12 element array was created to hold the total daily volume corresponding to each ticker.
+Similar arrays were created for starting and ending price, and these were assigned *single* rather than *double* data types.

 A ticker index variable was created and intialized.
-The analysis was subsequently carried out by running a single *for* loop over the data rows, with *If* conditonals checking the same conditions as before, with the ticker index as the variable index being checked.
-This time, however, the  ticker index was only updated if the subsequent row had a ticker value that did not match the previous row.
+The analysis was subsequently carried out by running a single *for* loop over the data rows using *If* conditonals, checking the same conditions as before with the ticker index as the variable being checked.
+This time, however, the  ticker index was only updated if the subsequent row had a ticker value that did not match the current row.
 This eliminated the need for a nested *for* loop.
 For example, the closing price was determined and the ticker index updated as follows:

 *If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then*